Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 - Fear of doing something wrong.
 Many kids keep quiet when they don’t or shouldn’t have to because they’re afraid of making mistakes.

 - Avoiding attention.
-Not all kids want attention, and some see assertion as drawing too much attention to themselves.
+Not all kids want attention, and some see assertive communication as drawing too much attention to themselves.

 - Lack of experience.
-Kids, especially those who’ve only dealt with adults, may never have had to assert themselves or make their own case before with their peers.
+Kids, especially those who’ve only dealt with adults, may never have had to assert themselves or make their case before a new group of their peers.

-So, how can you teach your child to be assertive, all while respecting their temperament?
+So, how can you improve your child’s assertiveness skills, all while respecting their temperament?
+Here are some fun ways to do so:

 1. Hold a round table